La Tzoumaz

 La Tzoumaz (formally known as Les Mayens-de-Riddes) is a ski resort in the Swiss Alps, in the canton of Valais.
 It is part of the "Four Valleys" ski area, which consists of various ski resorts, including Verbier, Nendaz, Veysonnaz, La Tzoumaz, and Thyon.
 As such it has direct access to over 400 km of runs.
-Named after the word "tzoumer", meaning taking a break, La Tzoumaz nestles against the same mountain as Verbier, Mont Savolyres, and is at the same altitude (1500m).
+Named after the word "tzoumer", meaning taking a break, La Tzoumaz nestles against the same mountain as Verbier, Mont Savoleyres, and is at the same altitude (1500m).
 However, unlike Verbier, it is situated on north-facing slopes and hence enjoys a longer ski-season, lasting from early December all the way through to late-April.
 The resort has splendid views over the Rhone valley from the side of a small sunny valley on the north side of Verbier.

 Quieter than Verbier, it is a resort popular with families, having a small ski lift for children, a natural ice rink, a heated swimming pool and the longest sledge run in Western Switzerland (at 10 kilometres).
-The resort has a population of just over 300 and is popular with British, German and Dutch visitors as well as Swiss nationals.
+The resort has a population of just over 400 and is popular with British, German and Dutch visitors as well as Swiss nationals.